 Views Customizations and Personalizations

 The Solution Builder differentiates two kinds of Customer changes.
-Personalization represents the individual changes of Layout.
+Personalization represents the individual changes in Layout.
 Any person with enough permissions is able to customize the Layout for his/her personal needs, and nobody in the Organization will see these changes in Layout.
-This kind of adopting Layout is a very handful for implementing new features on Production environments, as the feature author works in his own personal sandbox, and does not risk to corrupt Layout for the others.
+This kind of adopting Layout is a very handful for implementing new features on Production environments, as the feature author works in his own personal sandbox, and does not risk corrupting Layout for the others.

 Once the author of the Layout amendments publishes the Layout Template, the customizations become public, and everybody who is granted access to see the Layout immediately can see the published changes, and the "personalization" is considered as "customization".
 On contrary to Personalization, the Customization document has only one instance per Layout, and it is applied on run-time for anyone who opens the appropriate Layout.

 Defines Data Model structure for the Layout Template and keeps the declarations of Data Sources, which provide necessary data for the layout, and the dependencies between data sources.
 See more Layout Data Model Designer